Baby on the way? Congrats! Here are all the best free baby stuff and samples to help you save money and test out new products.

 You’re promised a baby box filled with things like a teddy bear, baby toiletries, Pampers nappies, clothing, SMA baby club welcome packs, and discount vouchers with Your Baby Club.

-When you sign up, it looks like you’ve entered into a prize draw to win a baby box, rather than just getting it for free.
+When you sign up, it looks like you’ve entered into a prize draw to win a baby box, rather than just getting it for free or you have to buy £20 worth of stuff from Amazon first.

 Freebies baby stuff FAQs